 Edinburgh based Tragic Carpet was formed in 1988 out of Middlesex Polytechnic (BA Hons Performing Arts).
 The company moved to Scotland in 1996 following a residency working with the children of Mull, Iona, Ulva, Ardnamurchan and Oban.
 Tragic Carpet uses ensemble visual theatre, movement, object theatre, puppetry, circus, mime, movement, music and light to explore the stories of ordinary people in extraordinary circumstances.
 “Ensemble theatre at its best” The Stage on Nosferatu

 The company is an umbrella organisation for the work of its artistic director Freda O’Byrne and her collaborations with other artists and partners.
 Projects include performances in traditional and non traditional spaces, and workshops and classes for professionals, children and adults.

 Projects In Development:

-‘Burlap’ a childrens’ puppetry show focussing on compostables, dragons and lost narratives.
+‘Burlap’ a childrens’ outdoor puppetry show focussing on compostables, dragons and lost narratives.
 (5 to 8 year olds).
 This project has undergone research with staff and children in Castleview Primary School Craigmillar in collaboration with Karin Chipulina of Carr Gomm.